Skip to Content

 Oat Milk Froth

-Oat milk is harder to froth than cow’s milk because the ingredients do not have the same elements that cow’s milk does.
-The base ingredients of oat milk are simply oats and water.
+As you can tell, oat milk is harder to froth than cow’s milk because of the different protein content.
+The base ingredients of oat milk are simply oats and water, which don’t have a lot of proteins.

-To make oat milk, the oats are soaked in water.
-Depending on the recipe, this amount of time that the oats are soaked in the milk could vary.
+Fun fact: To make oat milk, the oats are soaked in water.
+Depending on the recipe, the amount of time the oats are soaked in the milk could vary.

-You can find a barista version of oat milk in a lot of stores.
-This means that it is specifically formulated to froth, and will be a lot easier to work with than regular oat milk.
+You can find these barista versions of oat milk in almost any store.
+They’re specifically formulated to froth well.
+So, they’re a lot easier to work with, compared to regular oat milk.

-However, you do not have to buy a special kind of oat milk.
+Still, you do not have to buy a special kind of oat milk to enjoy a cup of mocha.
 Regular oat milk should work just fine when you are trying to froth it.

 1 – Froth Oat Milk in a Jar

 Make sure that you aren’t trying to froth too much oat milk at a time.
-You have to shake the jar by hand, so you’ll want to make sure that the amount of oat milk in the jar is light enough that you can shake it for an extended period of time.
+You have to shake the jar by hand, so you’ll want to make sure that the amount of oat milk in the jar is light enough that you can shake it for an extended period.

-Once you have frothed the oat milk, pour it from the jar and into a microwave safe bowl to heat it.
+Once you have a nice layer of froth, pour it from the jar and into a microwave-safe bowl to heat it.
+But don’t heat it too much, as this can be the end of your lovely foam.

 2 – Froth Oat Milk in a Blender

-To froth oat milk in a blender, all you have to do is pour oat milk into the blender and set it on a high speed.
+To froth oat milk in a blender, all you have to do is pour oat milk inside and set it on high speed.

-You need to make sure that you are leaving enough room in the blender for the oat milk to build foam, but this shouldn’t be a problem as blenders have a high capacity level.
+You need to make sure you’re leaving enough room in the blender for the oat milk to build foam, but this shouldn’t be a problem as blenders have a high capacity level.

-However, it will take less time to froth a smaller amount of foam, so you shouldn’t try to blend more than two drink’s worth of oat milk in a blender at a time, to make sure that you have a nice even amount of foam in each drink if you are making several.
+However, it will take less time to froth a smaller amount of foam, so you shouldn’t try to blend more than two drinks’ worth of oat milk in a blender at a time.
+This will ensure you have an even amount of foam in each drink if you’re making several.

-After you blended the oat milk enough that it built up a good amount of foam, you can pour it into a microwave safe bowl and heat it.
+After you’ve blended the oat milk enough that it builds up a good amount of foam, you can pour it into a microwave-safe bowl and heat it.

 3 – Froth Oat Milk in a Food Processor

 Other than that, they use the same method.
-Pour in as much oat milk as you need and blend it on a high speed.
+So, pour in as much oat milk as you need and blend it at high speed.

-Make sure that when you pour the oat milk you are paying attention to the maximum capacity of the food processor, and the oat milk and foam will not exceed the maximum amount.
+Remember that when you pour the oat milk, you need to pay attention to the maximum capacity of the food processor.
+That’s because the oat milk and foam will not exceed the maximum amount.

-Once you are done blending, and have created as much foam as you want, you can pour the oat milk into a microwave safe bowl and heat it up.
+Once you are done blending and have created as much foam as you want, you can pour the oat milk into a microwave-safe bowl and heat it.

 4 – Froth Oat Milk with an Electric Mixer